-Walter Howard Frere used Cambridge, Mm.ii.9 as the main source for his facsimile edition of the Sarum antiphoner (published as Antiphonale Sarisburiense ).
+Walter Howard Frere used Cambridge, Mm.ii.9 as the main source for his facsimile edition of the Sarum antiphoner.
 This MS lacks the first part of the Winter Temporale (from Advent to Epiphany), and Frere compensated for this by reproducing folios from several different sources, among them the Erlyngham Breviary.
 Our index, however, covers only the part of the year contained in the Barnwell Antiphoner.
 The pagination follows that of the facsimile edition.
-The numbering of differentiae follows Frere's, which is based on that in the Sarum Tonale (published by Frere in The Use of Sarum ).
+The numbering of differentiae follows Frere's, which is based on that in the Sarum Tonale (published by Frere in The Use of Sarum).
 In this Tonale, the tonus peregrinus is assigned to mode 8 differentia 5, and this numbering is followed in the index.
 Within each differentia, the compiler of the Tonale assigned each antiphon to a variatio, a group of antiphons that begin on the same note or with the same figure.
 Frere went further and assigned some antiphons within a variatio to a group (antiphons with similar melodies); most of these groups are discussed in the Introduction to Antiphonale Sarisburiense.
 Variatio is indicated by a number, group by a lower-case letter.
-Indications of variatio and group are not included in the Basic version of the file but are included in both the Widescreen version and the printed version of the index of antiphons (see below).
+(Indications of variatio and group are in additional fields not usually filled in Cantus inventories, but they are included in the printed version of the index of antiphons (see below).

-Each chant not found in CAO is assigned an arbitrary number prefixed by "sar".
 It should be noted that the Office for the Translation of Thomas Becket listed above is incomplete, and is given in incipit only, without music.
 (Presumably it appeared in full in the part of the manuscript now lost.)
-The complete text for the Office may be found in Analecta hymnica , vol. 13, pp. 238-42, and an edition of the text and music appears in James Boyce, "Cantica Carmelitana: The Chants of the Carmelite Office," Ph.D. diss., City University of New York, 1984.
+The complete text for the Office may be found in Analecta hymnica, vol. 13, pp. 238-42, and an edition of the text and music appears in James Boyce, "Cantica Carmelitana: The Chants of the Carmelite Office," Ph.D. diss., City University of New York, 1984.

 Whenever posssible, we have corrected mistakes that occurred in the typesetting of Frere's original index.
 Below are some notes for the computer file: